The ransomware paper (part 1): What is ransomware?

 One of the most successful ransomware campaigns ever was the 2017 WannaCry campaign.
 One of the primary ways WannaCry spread was through a previously unknown vulnerability, aka zero-day vulnerability, that led to the creation of a zero-day exploit named EternalBlue.
 This exploit was primarily how the WannaCry ransomware was distributed and wreaked havoc across the world.

-Now that we’ve covered the basics of what ransomware is stay tuned for the next segment in this series, which will examine overlooked or wrong things in the news concerning ransomware.
+Now that we’ve covered the basics of what ransomware is, the next segment in this series will examine overlooked or wrong things in the news concerning ransomware.